Last Updated on

 If you are thinking about buying a trail camera, we’re here to help.
 We tested all of the top trail cameras and came up with this list of detailed reviews, comparing design, durability, and quality to help you shop.

-Keep reading for our ranking of the 10 best models, and don’t skip the buyer’s guide if you’re wondering which features will matter the most to you.
+Keep reading for our ranking of the 10 best trail cameras for home security, and don’t skip the buyer’s guide if you’re wondering which features will matter the most to you.

 A small percentage of cameras do seem to have an issue with the motion capture sensor but Foxtelli’s customer service is great about this and has helped customers get their issues resolved.
 Overall, this is an excellent performer and manages to remain affordable, which is why it gets our top pick.